 If you are like many out there, you care more about your car than your middle child, wife, husband, or significant other.
-You are left staring at your damaged precious in the driveway or at the wrecking yard, and wondering what to do next.
+You are left staring at your damaged precious in the driveway or the wrecking yard and wondering what to do next.
 Someone else was at fault.
 Now, what do you do?

 Your Car is Wrecked.
-What’s next?
+What’s Next?

 Generally speaking, you should have a report made of the incident.
 For low property damage (less than $1000) without injuries, there is no requirement for an accident report as stated on the DMV-349 Form.
-If you choose to not make a report, you do so at your own peril.
+If you choose not to make a report, you do so at your own peril.
 Local law enforcement will typically make an accident report even if not officially required.
 People don’t always do the right thing once they leave the scene.
 Just saying.

-Dealing with the Insurance companies.
+Dealing with the Insurance Companies.

-Now you have the insurance information and you report the claim to the other person’s insurance.
+Now you have the insurance information, and you report the claim to the other person’s insurance.
 They will ask you what happened and assign it a claim number and adjuster.
-Often, the insurance company will move slowly because they want to talk to their insured and, that same nice person you met at the accident scene and seemed so apologetic, may not have that same feeling when they get home or may ignore the calls from their insurance company.
+Often, the insurance company will move slowly because they want to talk to their insured.
+That nice person you met at the accident scene and seemed so apologetic may not have that same feeling when they get home or may ignore the calls from their insurance company.

-Timing is everything
+Timing is Everything

-If your vehicle is a total loss, then you still have the above concerns about slow liability decisions.
+If your vehicle is a total loss, you still have the above concerns about slow liability decisions.
 In addition, you will experience pressure and a sense of urgency by the insurance company to cut off the rental within a few days of making an offer on the value of your car.
 So, if you agree with the offer they make or come to a quickly negotiated settlement with the adjuster, then you have to be prepared to get out of the rental about the same time they turn a check over to you.

-On track for a lawsuit
+On Track for a Lawsuit

-5 mins before the wreck
+5 mins Before the Wreck

 While you are entitled to your own opinion about the value of your vehicle, it should be based on reality if you expect a jury to agree with you.
 Look for similar vehicles in your area that are similar in condition and mileage and save that documentation.
 The offer price is not the true fair market value, but you have to approximate what a buyer and seller would theoretically buy and sell a car similar to yours before and after the accident.
 What was your car worth 5 minutes before the wreck?
 Then subtract what your car was worth 5 minutes after the wreck (Salvage/scrap value if a total loss).